South Sudan Football Association

 The South Sudan Football Association (S.S.F.A.) is the governing body of football in South Sudan.
 It was established in April 2011 and is an affiliate of CECAFA, CAF and FIFA.

 In club football, the SSFA oversee the South Sudan Football Championship, South Sudan Premier League, the national cup and Super Cup.

-Formation
+Formation and history

 In April 2011, the Government of South Sudan's (GOSS) minister for Youth, Sports and Recreation, Makuac Teny Youk issued a ministerial order establishing the Provisional Football Association.

 The association was in office for one year and managed, promoted and supervised football affairs in South Sudan.
 It was led by Oliver Mori Benjamin as President, Doub Foj Jok as Vice President, Rudolf Andera Oujika as Secretary General, and Jaden Jada Solomon as the Treasurer.
 It had a total of 17 members.

-In May 2011, they appointed Malesh Soro as the first manager of the South Sudan national football team.
+In May 2011, Malesh Soro was appointed as the first manager of the South Sudan national football team.